gramian/numerical-schemer.xyz/_posts/2022-06-12-matrico-utils.md

 However, I often only need a handful of macro helpers.
 First, the generic `define-syntax` is to bulky if you only have a single rule;
 for this, I use a macro that makes the syntax definition look like a function definition, inspired by [Guile](https://www.gnu.org/software/guile/manual/html_node/Syntax-Rules.html#Shorthands).
-Second, I need to rename bindings on-the-fly, for which I use a simple macro also PC Scheme had.
 Also, I require a shortcut for asserting a variable argument list of tests, typically to check argument types and properties.
 There are two reason for not using a function here: asserts are removed by the CHICKEN compiler in "unsafe"-mode, so this might litter, and, I am using `and` which I cannot pass into `apply` since it is a special form.